buguno/buguno/README.md

 - 🐍 I'm currently working with Python
 - 🌱 I’m currently learning Go and DevOps
-- 🔭 I also like astronomy
+- 🔭 I also like astronomy, hacking, lock picking and firearms
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brunodesouzabezerra/)
 - 🤡 Fun fact: I don't like Java